Interactive prompts (recommended for first-time users)

 projr_init_license(license = "MIT")

-When iterating on code and documents, before you’re ready to create a new versioned release.
+Use projr_build_dev() when iterating on code and documents before creating a versioned release.

 projr_build_dev()